Sand One

-Sand One, also known as Sand Oner (born in 1994), is a self-taught street artist best known for her public artworks, gallery work, merchandise, and Sand Chick dolls.
+Sand One, also known as Sand Oner (born 1994), is an American street artist and entrepreneur, she is self-taught and best known for her public murals, paintings, merchandise, and "Sand Chick" dolls.

 Biography

-Sand One is a Latina Artist born and raised in East Los Angeles by her single mother.

-Growing up, Sand One grew a passion for art, and eventually she dropped out of high school in order to pursue this passion hers.
-A year later (2011), she had her first art show called Bow Ties at only 15 years old, featuring her signature dolls in tuxedos and bowties.
+Sand One was born in 1994, and raised in East Los Angeles by her single mother.
+She is Latina.
+Growing up, she grew a passion for art, and eventually she dropped out of high school in order to pursue this passion hers.
+A year later in 2011, she had her first art show called Bow Ties at only 15 years old, featuring her signature dolls in tuxedos and bowties.

 Her signature style features vibrant, cartoon female figures, she calls "Sand Chickz", with exaggerated features such as their eyelashes, L.A.-inspired tattoos, and a mix of playful, tough attitudes.
 Sand One describes her work as "chick urban street art," emphasizing that her art differs from graffiti, as it focuses on clean, positive imagery rather than the rugged, illegal aspects of traditional graffiti.
 As an artist she confronts the challenges of being a female street artist in typically male dominated spaces, noting the difficulties of navigating these environments, but also celebrating the empowerment her art brings to other women.

 Sand One tends to draw inspiration from her East L.A. roots and the city’s cultural diversity, but also the many fierce woman in her life and all around the world, which fuels her creativity.
 Although she remains focused on her art and its impact, she expresses aspirations to continue expanding her reach as a resource for the artists and small business owners while staying true to her roots and passion for street art.

-Notable Art
+Notable artwork

 Sand One started as a graffiti artist and her earlier work can be seen throughout Los Angeles on small businesses' walls, on the sides of trucks, and on busy streets.
 Now as her art has developed, audiences can see her art in art galleries, her own art studio, and on merchandise she creates.
 Sand One does not consider her art graffiti, she classifies it as “chick urban street art.”